awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-pipeline-expressions.md

 Expressions can use fields of the current object where the expression exists, or fields of another object that is linked by a reference\.

+A slot format consists of a creation time followed by the object creation time, such as `@S3BackupLocation_2018-01-31T11:05:33`\.

+ You can also reference the exact slot ID specified in the pipeline definition, such as the slot ID of the Amazon S3 backup location\.
+To reference the slot ID, use `#{parent.@id}`\.

 In the following example, the `filePath` field references the `id` field in the same object to form a file name\.
-The value of `filePath` evaluates to "s3://mybucket/ExampleDataNode\.csv"\.
+The value of `filePath` evaluates to "`s3://mybucket/ExampleDataNode.csv`"\.

 ```
 {
   "id" : "ExampleDataNode",
   "type" : "S3DataNode",
   "schedule" : {"ref" : "ExampleSchedule"},
-  "filePath" : "s3://mybucket/#{id}.csv",
+  "filePath" : "s3://mybucket/#{parent.@id}.csv",
   "precondition" : {"ref" : "ExampleCondition"},
   "onFail" : {"ref" : "FailureNotify"}
 }